Quansight-Labs/quansight-labs-site/posts/2022/05/the-evolution-of-the-scipy-developer-cli.md

     def run(cls):
         print('Running tests...')
 ```
-- Command may make use of a Click.Group context defining a `ctx` class attribute
+- A Command may make use of a Click.Group context defining a `ctx` class attribute
-- Command options are also defined as class attributes
+- The Command options are also defined as class attributes
 ```python
 @cli.cls_cmd('test')
 class Test():